My name is Sarah and I am the Yogi Herbalist.

 The small town in Virginia where I grew up in did not have a yoga studio (thankfully there are now several studios).
 I had never even heard of yoga!
 One day, when I was around 20 years old, I was waiting in line to buy a book, when I noticed a beginners yoga DVD pack .
 It was just a simple 30 minute DVD and a little booklet on beginner yoga.
 A friend I was with suggested I buy it, that he had heard it helped relax people, and I could benefit from it.
 At that point in my life I was severely depressed, and suffering from a lot of different symptoms because of it.
-So I thought, what could it hurt?
+So I thought, why not?

 It wasn’t until my yoga teacher training when yoga truly became a part of my life.
 Up until that moment I had merely practiced to be more physically fit.
 Halfway through the month intensive teacher training, after back to back classes, I was in savasana when I felt my whole heart center open.
-In that moment, not only was I connected to God, but I was healed.
+In that moment, not only was I connected to God/universe/higher-power, but I felt myself heal.
 I forgave myself for all the harm I caused physically and mentally to myself.
-I forgave myself for trying to kill myself, for not believing that I was worth life itself.
+I forgave myself for not believing that I was worth anything beautiful.

 I had been teaching yoga for two years when I came upon a book that would change the direction my path was taking me.
 At the time I was suffering from severe cystic acne and was on the search for a natural, holistic approach to healing.
-It was Rosemary Gladstar’s book Herbal Recipes for Vibrant Health.
+The book was Rosemary Gladstar’s book Herbal Recipes for Vibrant Health.
 I took one of her recipes, went to my local herb shop, and blended my first tea.
 It was a joyful moment.
 The act of blending, steeping and then sipping was therapeutic all on its own.
 I tried a few more recipes from the book, and began researching more online.
 What I began to learn was inspiring.
 In the next year I healed a lot of internal damage and began to heal the scars the severe acne left on my face.
 This led me to enroll in Rosemary Gladstar’s online Home Herbal study program the Science and Art of Herbalism.

 Above all else, I am a dreamer.
 It is my imagination that carried me through the pain as a pre-teen and teenager.
 It is my dream to create beauty, and to shine my inner light on the world in the hope that I can inspire.

 A reminder that all descriptions and information in blog posts are for informational purposes only, and are not intended to diagnose, cure, treat, or prevent any disease or illness.